LaoZZZZZ/bartender-1.1/README.md

 # Problems and questions

-##Does bartender has any limitation?

-Yes.
-Currently the clustering components could only handle the barcode that the total length of its random parts is no longer than 32bp.
-It will support arbitrary long barcode in the next version.

 ##What's the meaning of cluster in bartender?

 A cluster represents a "true" barcode.
 The size of the cluster represents the frequency of the "true" barcode.
 All barcodes within one cluster have the same length.
 And the distance between any barcode and the center is within a certain hamming distance.
 This distance is dynamically determined in the clustering process.
 Typically the distance ranges from 2 to 4.